richard-vh/nifi-hol/step-by-step-guides/Section 2: AI Assisted Telco Use Case 1 - Quality of Service.md

 ![alt text](/img/image14.png)

-### Stage 3: Navigating to your Deployment and Opening the Canvas
+### Lab 3: Navigating to your Deployment and Opening the Canvas

 - Click on your Deployment.